Skip to main content

 I was asked the other day if I JUST share recipes or if I have actually made them.
 I have made or tasted (if a friend was the cook) ABSOLUTELY every recipe on this blog.
 In fact, I often make notations of changes I made or might make and if dear hubby (the fussy eater) likes it.

-This recipe is the one I use when I run out of Jiffy corn bread (my favourite corn bread in the world but only available in the US now).
+This recipe is the one I use when I run out of Jiffy corn bread (my favourite corn bread in the world but hard to find in Canada).

 1 cup all-purpose flour